OHDSI/TheBookOfOhdsi/Characterization.md

 These database-level descriptive statistics also help a researcher to understand what data may be missing in a database.
 Chapter \@ref(DataQuality) goes into further detail on data quality. \index{characterization!database level}

-## Cohort characterization
+## Cohort Characterization

 Cohort characterization describes the baseline and post-index characteristics of people in a cohort.
 OHDSI approaches characterization through descriptive statistics of all conditions, drug and device exposures, procedures and other clinical observations that are present in the person’s history.
 We also summarize the socio-demographics of members of the cohort at the index date.
 This approach provides a complete summary of the cohort of interest.
 Importantly, this enables a full exploration of the cohort with an eye towards variation in the data while also allowing for identification of potentially missing values.

 Cohort characterization methods can be used for person-level drug utilization studies (DUS) to estimate the prevalence of indications and contraindications amongst users of a given treatment.
-The dissemination of this cohort characterization is a recommended best practice for observational studies as detailed in the Strengthening the Reporting of Observation Studies in Epidemiology (STROBE) guidelines [@VONELM2008344]. \index{characterization!cohort} \index{descriptive statistics|see {characterization}} \index{drug utilization}
+The dissemination of this cohort characterization is a recommended best practice for observational studies as detailed in the Strengthening the Reporting of Observation Studies in Epidemiology (STROBE) guidelines. [@VONELM2008344] \index{characterization!cohort} \index{descriptive statistics|see {characterization}} \index{drug utilization}

 ## Treatment Pathways